 Piston-fillers, exemplified by modern Pelikans and Montblancs, have occupied a prominent place in European pen production since the 1930s.
 American penmakers, however, avoided the piston-filler, the Conklin Nozac ("no sack") being virtually the sole exception.
 The Nozac was made for a relatively short period, from 1931 to around 1938.
 Production numbers were not great; these were Depression years, and Conklin had been losing ground for years to giants such as Parker, Sheaffer, and Wahl-Eversharp.
 By the time the Nozac was introduced in 1931, Conklin could no longer afford to promote it in an increasingly competitive marketplace.

 Nozacs are not the easiest pens to service.
-This is partly due to American repairmens relative lack of experience with piston-filler seal renewal (many still use thick disks of stiff rubber or other equally unsuitable materials; the original seals were alternating layers of cork, rubber, and cork, as visible below), but it must also be noted that the Nozac mechanism itself -- the hollow aluminum piston shaft, in particular -- is rather delicate and prone to binding and deformation.
+This is partly due to American repairmens relative lack of experience with piston-filler seal renewal (some still use thick disks of stiff rubber or other equally unsuitable materials; the original seals were alternating layers of cork, rubber, and cork, as visible below), but it must also be noted that the Nozac mechanism itself -- the hollow aluminum piston shaft, in particular -- is rather delicate and prone to binding and deformation.
+If you find a pen with a stuck piston, do not force the turning knob, as this can cause irreparable damage.
 Nonetheless, repair is generally straightforward as long as the piston operates properly.
-Easy-to-install replacement Nozac seals are listed here .
+Easy-to-install replacement seals are listed here.

-The illustration above shows the mechanism used with the earlier two-part barrel.
-Later Nozacs used a one-piece barrel, but retained the same piston assembly design.
+The illustration above shows the mechanism used with a two-part barrel assembly.
+Most Nozacs had a one-piece barrel, using the same piston assembly design.
 A scarce variation used a beefier hexagonal piston shaft.